Victor Veselago: Results and importance of first published work

 His first paper was "The Electrodynamics of Substances with Simultaneously Negative Values of ε and μ".
 Up to this point, the refractive index was traditionally regarded as having only positive values.
 In this paper he was able to show that refractive index may also be negative.
 He hypothesized that negative refraction can occur if both the (electric) permittivity and the magnetic permeability of a material are negative.
 This prediction was confirmed 33 years later when David Smith et al., created a composite material with negative refractive index.
 Veselago also predicted a flat plate consisting of these materials will produce some curved lens properties.

 Sir John Pendry demonstrated this prediction in the lab and noted greatly improved optical resolution.
-This it has been named the Veselago lens.
+This has been named the Veselago lens.

 After Smith's and Pendry's accomplishments with metamaterials, Veselago realized that the most important contribution of his original paper is not that a composite material can be designed to produce a negative refraction, but that a composite material can be designed to produce any value for permittivity and permeability.
 At least a part of his research goals was then to critically reconsider all formulas of classical electrodynamics that involve permittivity, permeability or refractive index.
 The fact that prior research is based on positive values for these parameters leads to erroneous solutions when negative values are considered or researched.
 He stated that many of these formulas need to be corrected.

 Veselago perceived that the next big breakthrough with metamaterials will be the fabrication of transparent low-absorption metamaterials with negative refraction in the visible spectrum range.